fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/general-ledger.md

 Customizing your columns can significantly streamline your report, especially when dealing with specific multi-currency scenarios or focusing on particular transaction details.
 :::

-## Exporting your General Ledger report
+## Exporting Your General Ledger Report

 Fiskl makes it easy to share and further analyze your report: